 Fouts, Prange Help Alabama Softball Help No. 8 Alabama Softball Secure Series Win Over No. 23 Missouri

+Fouts, Prange Help No. 8 Alabama Softball Secure Series Win Over No. 23 Missouri

 Alabama softball capped off its regular season Sunday with a crucial win while picking up some much-needed momentum heading into the SEC Tournament.
 Led by a dominant performance in the circle from Montana Fouts and some timely hitting from Ashley Prange, No. 8 Alabama outlasted No. 23 Missouri for a 3-1 victory.